The basic outline of the schedule

 • Unit 5: Sampling distributions: Means, proportions, etc. What is the theory, and how can we teach it via simulation?
 (Hint: Statkey)

-We will amplify our discussion of the exam on Day 4, with primary focus the Free Response section.
+Our fourth day will be a smorgasbord!
+We will amplify our discussion of the exam, with primary focus the Free Response section.
 What should the students write?
 What does it mean to be clear, cogent, and correct?
 What do the rubrics look for in student writing?
-And, of course, more units.
 We will begin by reviewing the general logic about hypothesis testing and estimation (confidence intervals) and then get into the nitty gritty.
+We will review the week so far, and resolve any remaining teacher questions and content questions.
+The statistical content will include our final units of inference; the exam topic will be the Investigative Task.

 • Unit 7: Inference for Quantitative Data: Means